Maxime-Hrt/Maxime-Hrt/README.md

-## Hi there 👋, I'm Maxime Heurtevent!
+## Hi there 👋, I'm Maxime!
 <!--Hi there![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif), I'm Maxime Heurtevent!
 ============================================================================================================================== -->

 ### About me
 - 🎓 Currently studying at ECE Paris.
 - 🔭 I’m currently working on a french language app in indonesian.
-- 🌱 I’m currently learning Golang.
+- 🌱 I’m currently learning Go Templ.
-- 💬 Ask me about Java, C++, Typescript and Python.
+- 💬 Ask me about Java, Javascript, Go or Python.
 - 📫 You can reach me at [maxime.heurtevent@icloud.com](mailto:maxime.heurtevent@icloud.com) in French, English, or Indonesian.

 ### Skills